 STI Pool The size of the STI pool is determined by the Board, upon advice from the Nomination & Remuneration Committee, having regard to individual employment contracts.
 In consultation with the Nomination & Remuneration Committee, the Board assesses the Group's financial performance and the performance of KMP against agreed performance objectives.
-Payment of any STI is subject to achie evement of the financial gateway.
-Financial gateway Achievement of budgeted Underlying 2021).
-EBITDA 1 (introduced from the year ended 30 June Structure 60% of the STI linked to the achievem hurdle; and nent of the budgeted Underlying EBITDA financial Siluciule 40% of the STI linked to the achievement of non-financial performance objectives in the categories noted above. categories noted above. categories noted above. financial performance, entitlement is based categories noted above.
-For the proportion of the STI linked to financial performance, entitlement is based Financial hurdle Performance targets categories noted above.
-For the proportion of the STI linked to on the following tiers: Performance targets categories noted above.
-For the proportion of the STI linked to on the following tiers: Entitlement Financial hurdle Achievement of budgeted Underlying
+Payment of any STI is subject to achievement of the financial gateway.
+Financial gateway Achievement of budgeted Underlying EBITDA 1 (introduced from the year ended 30 June 2021).
+Structure 60% of the STI linked to the achievement of the budgeted Underlying EBITDA financial hurdle; and Structure 40% of the STI linked to the achievement of non-financial performance objectives in the categories noted above.
+For the proportion of the STI linked to financial performance, entitlement is based on the following tiers: Entitlement Financial hurdle Performance targets 75% of the financial portion Achievement of budgeted Underlying EBITDA from core operations · · 90% of the financial portion Budget exceeded between 5% and 15% 100% of the financial portion Budget exceeded by at least 15% The Board retains discretion in relation items may have on achievement of the to the impact that non-recurring or unusual